Force over Distance: Chapter 14

 Seemed like the kind of thing that might leave a little bit of a mark.

-Young wished he’d paid more attention to the scientist during their time on the Icarus base.
+Young wished he’d paid more attention to the scientist during their time on Icarus.
 Rush hadn’t been impressed with Young’s track record or command style or—anything at all, really.
 He’d made that pretty clear.

 Young hadn’t been impressed either.
 For all his supposed mathematical genius, Rush had struggled, hard, when it came to opening the gate.
 In the end, it was Eli who’d done it.